benaus187/benaus187-intern-repo/Onboarding-task/0.Company-policies/Data-Privacy-Reflection.md

     - Physical: Shred documents – don’t just toss them in the bin.
     - Clear old data from devices before selling, giving away, or recycling them.
 3. What are some common mistakes that lead to data privacy issues, and how can they be avoided?

 - Sharing password , reusing them or an easy password like our name or dob - Use a password manager and keep password private.
-- Failing for fishing email - Double the sender email, avoid clicking unknow links and report suspicous email to our team.
+- Failing for fishing email - Double the sender email, avoid clicking unknown links and report suspicious email to our team.
 - Storing sensitive data on unencrypted USBs - Use encryption or secure cloud storage.
 Never use personal USDb for compant data.
-- Printing sensitive data and leaving it unattended - Collect prinouts immediately or use secure printing.
+- Printing sensitive data and leaving it unattended - Collect printouts immediately or use secure printing.
 - Forgetting to lock our screen - Ser auto-lock timers and manually lock my screen when away.
 - Keep outdated or unused data - Regularly audit and securely delete what's no longer needed.

-# 🛠️ Task
+### 🛠️ Task

 1. Identify at least one habit or practice you can adopt to improve data security in your role.
     I will use encrypted, secure cloud storage (e.g., OneDrive with two-factor authentication) to store and manage all sensitive project data, instead of keeping files locally or in unprotected folders.
     This ensures that data is protected from unauthorized access, especially in the event of device loss or theft, and aligns with privacy policies like those outlined by Focus Bear.